dyspop/baywatch/README.md

     "99": "True"
   },
 ```

-As you can see it is at as low as a 50% precision where a winner is chosen.
+In the example above it is at as low as a 50% precision where a winner is chosen.
 This is a strong result.
 The closer the the choice to 100 precision (which this API does not return) the weaker the test result is. (note: this may be reworked to a simpler result in future version to just one value, in which case it would be represented as `"choose_winner_at_precision_in_lift_delta_percentage": 50,`

 ---

+### Confidence Intervals

+`confidence_intervals` This will always be a set of key-value pairs with the keys being n (as `0`-`100`) and the result being an array of the results of the test at that nth confidence interval for the test "base vs test" as `[{base}, {test}]`.

+Example results (truncated and reformated for clarity):
 ```
 "confidence_intervals": {
     "1": [ 0.4819, 0.9913 ],